Landscape Architect

 • He or she is at least 65 years old or has actively maintained or previously held the credential for a minimum of 20 years (consecutive or nonconsecutive).

-If you do not intend to practice and want your license to be placed in Retired status, you can partially renew online.
-If your credential status is not already in Retired status, you can complete the renewal online, up to the payment.
-Do not pay online.
+If you do not intend to practice and want your license to be placed in Retired status, renew online in LicensE.
+If your credential status is already in Retired status, renew online in LicensE.
 Follow instructions given during the renewal process.

 FormDescription